Soccer-Freiburg pull off gritty 2-1 win over Dortmund as Wolfsburg go top | Sports-Games

 Soccer-Freiburg pull off gritty 2-1 win over Dortmund as Wolfsburg go top

+Monchengladbach's season had got off to a great start as they held Bayern Munich to a 1-1 draw at home, but they collapsed against Leverkusen, conceding an own goal after three minutes, with Patrik Schick adding a second five minutes later.
+Leverkusen also missed a penalty in the 43rd minute before adding two second-half goals to complete the rout.

-Bayer Leverkusen takes on Borussia Monchengladbach later on Saturday, while Hoffenheim plays Union Berlin on Sunday, with Bayern Munich taking on FC Cologne in the later game.
+Hoffenheim play Union Berlin on Sunday, with Bayern Munich taking on FC Cologne in the later game.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)